Answers to some commonly asked questions.

 Do you offer scholarships?

-At this time, we are not able to offer scholarships.
 Solid Ground School is entirely funded through tuition payments and fundraising.
-Our Board of Directors works hard to raise funds to offset operating costs in order to keep our tuition rates as low.
-We additionally offer our tuition fees on a sliding scale to make our program as accessible as possible.
-We are actively working to fund tuition assistance.
+Our Board of Directors works hard to raise funds to offset operating costs in order to keep our tuition rates as low as we can.
+While we do not offer full scholarships at this time, we are able to offer some forms of tuition assistance to our families, including offering our tuition fees on a sliding scale to make our program as accessible as possible.
+We actively work to fund tuition assistance each year.
 If you are able to contribute to that effort, please read more here.

 Where is the school located?